synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 You will also see that the code is keeping track of any changes (variable needs_reboot), and if something has been changed, the reboot() function is called at the end.
 This makes the entire program “start over”.

-This is because most SNAP NV Parameter changes only take effect at system startup.
+This is because most SNAP NV Parameter changes *only take effect at system startup*.
 Changes to those parameters are ignored by running code.

-Why doesn’t the core firmware monitor those parameters for changes all of the time?
+Why doesn’t the core firmware monitor those parameters for changes **all of the time**?

 Because we wanted to free up code space for more important functions.